Where to Buy the Best Concrete Thermometer

 HOBO

 ONSET’s HOBO provides multiple thermocouple wires that contractors can connect to a HOBO box that goes outside the concrete.
 It includes a regular logger which records the data that can be processed on a computer.
-What’s more, it has a wireless logger that records and sends temperature data via Bluetooth to a mobile device.
+What’s more, it has a wireless logger that records and sends temperature data wirelessly to a mobile device.
 This device has compact, weatherproof housing with built-in mounting, making it compatible with harsher climates.
 Their free HOBOconnect app lets users observe data in real-time.

 Myers Dial Face Concrete Thermometer